mkaguilera/tmalloc/readme.txt

 in your source file and then link your program with tmalloc.o

 For an example, see example.cpp.
 The makefile will build it.

+Note: the code has not been tested well in Windows